ceoshikhar/record-book-task/README.md

 ### Real‑time Updates

-Created a simple Node WebSocket server that just echos back the data.
+Created a simple Node WebSocket server that recieves update events from a client and then it broadcasts it to all connected clients.

-I had to use the echoing back strategy because otherwise I would have to keep sending the current grid place (visible rows and cols) to the WebSocket and then do the random picking of cell on the WebSocket server, but instead I picked a random Cell on the client (NextJS app) and then simulated a realtime event came from the WebSocket.

 Again, AG Grid provided APIs to update a cell and show a flash when we updated that cell.